aymericbeaumet/aymericbeaumet/README.md

 :wave: My name's Aymeric, I'm a Software Engineer living in Paris, France.

-🔭 Keen interest in Rust and Go.
+🔭 I have a keen interest in Rust.
+I also like Go.

 ✍️ I sometime write on my [blog](https://aymericbeaumet.com/).